List of Teen Titans (TV series) characters: Kitten

-Kitten is the spoiled and bratty daughter of Killer Moth and the girlfriend of Fang.
+Kitten (voiced by Tara Strong) is the spoiled and bratty daughter of Killer Moth and the girlfriend of Fang.
 She first appears in the episode "Date With Destiny", when Fang breaks up with her for unexplained reasons.
 Not wanting to attend the junior prom alone, she talks her father into threatening the city with a large swarm of mutant moths to force Robin to become her date, which instigated a fight between Fang and Robin, and then between Kitten and a jealous Starfire.
-It would be revealed that Kitten secretly had control of the moth's release trigger concealed in her corsage, but she, Fang, and Killer Moth are ultimately apprehended and jailed; as she is loaded into the police truck, she angrily screams that "Robbie-Poo" would pay for dumping her.
-Later on, the trio would appear as members of the Brotherhood of Evil; Kitten, riding atop a giant mutant moth and wielding a laser whip, confronts and defeats Starfire in "Calling All Titans", but it is later revealed that Starfire had escaped.
-Before attacking Starfire, Kitten swipes her communicator and uses it to taunt her former beau, Robin.
+It would be revealed that Kitten secretly had control of the moth's release trigger concealed in her corsage, but she, Fang, and Killer Moth are ultimately apprehended and jailed; as she is loaded into the police truck, she angrily screams that Robin would pay for dumping her.
+In the fifth season, Kitten appears as a member of the Brotherhood of Evil, riding atop a giant mutant moth and wielding a laser whip.